jasperchongcode/bigcomments/README.md

 - ♻️ **Strips existing comment symbols** before re-boxing
 - 🧱 **"Big Box" mode**: adds extra spacing and padding
 - 📍 **Inline mode**: turn a single line into a full-width comment
+- 🧷 **Indent preservation**: box aligns with the indentation of the first selected line
 - ⚡ Fast, keyboard-first UX

 ---